-I ended the vegan experiment around that time, but in the years since, animal products are a condiment in my diet than a main focus.
+I ended the vegan experiment around that time, but in the years since, animal products is a condiment in my diet than a main focus.
 About 75 percent of my meals are vegan.
 I still avoid dairy, since I found it brings back PMS, constipation, and skin breakouts in a hurry.
 Who needs them?

 I don't find it difficult to eat what I want, emotionally, or any other way.
 Kale has become my favorite vegetable.
 I find salty, sugary, and greasy foods unpalatable most of the time.
 Such a change, for just six weeks of experimentation.
 I'm still astounded that it could be this easy.